Exercises and Tips to Stay Healthy

 Elderly Mobility and Independence

+While more people are living longer and healthier lives, many still experience problems when moving about in later life.
 This may be due to disability, illness, or chronic pain and it can make even gentle exercise seem out of the question.
-However, if an older person is less mobile, there are ways you can make physical activity more accessible, which, in turn, will have positive effects on their general well-being.
+However, if an older person is less mobile, there are ways to incorporate physical activity into the weekly routine, which, in turn, will have positive effects on their general well-being.
 In many elderly care establishments, regular activity or exercise sessions are an essential part of the week.

 Activity rather than exercise

-If you live or care for an older person in their own home, you could also try encouraging them to help with cooking the evening meal.
-Helping to bring foods from a cupboard or pantry, or mixing ingredients together can introduce movement into their routine.
+If you live with or care for an older person in their own home, you could also try encouraging them to help with cooking the evening meal – helping to bring foods from a cupboard or pantry, or mixing ingredients together can introduce movement into their routine.

 Swimming